fleshycat/uwb_reconn/README.md

 ```
 Command Palette(Ctrl+Shift+P)
 Tasks:Run Task(Set your desired shortcut keys)
-Select the Model and the World
+Select the Model and the World (Launch typhoon with drone manager)
 ```